History of the salt tax in British India: Taxation of salt

 An early mention of salt taxation is found in Guanzi, a book written in China c.
 300 BCE, which proposes various methods for its implementation.
 The recommendations of Guanzi became the official salt policy of early Chinese Emperors.
 At one point, salt taxes constituted over one-half of China's revenues and contributed to the construction of the Great Wall of China.

-Salt was also important in the ancient Roman Empire.
+Salt was also important in the ancient times especially in rome Roman Empire.
 The first of the great Roman roads, the Via Salaria, or Salt Road, was built for transporting salt.
 However, unlike the Chinese, Romans did not monopolize salt.

 In Britain, there are references to salt taxes in the Domesday Book but they had died out before patents were given in Tudor times.
 Reintroduced in 1641 in the Commonwealth period there was such outcry that they were withdrawn on the restoration of the monarchy in 1660 and not reinstated till 1693 under William III, with duty set at two shillings a bushel on foreign salt, one shilling on native salt with exemption for fishery salt.
 In 1696 the tax was doubled and remained in force till abolished in 1825.
 There were probably 600 full-time officials employed in the collection of the taxes.